-For some children a plan, known as an Individual Provision Plan (IPP), will be put in place to record the above.
-The IPP is written in conjunction with the pupil and parent(s) to ensure everyone is on the journey together.
-In addition to the formalised IPP, class teachers will use individual provision maps to detail any provision that is 'additional to and different from', which may include shorter term interventions and support.
+For some children a plan, known as an Individual Provision Plan (IPP), will also be put in place to record the APDR cycle.
+The IPP is written in conjunction with the pupil and parent(s) to ensure everyone is on the journey together, and is reviewed no less than termly.

-Whole school provision is outlined in the whole school provision map and Pastoral Offer.
+Whole school provision is outlined in the whole school provision map and Pastoral Offer found on the school website here.

 For a minority of pupils whose needs are significant and complex, and where the SEN Support required to meet their needs cannot be provided within the remit of our own resources, then the school, in partnership with the parent(s) may make a request to the local authority to conduct an assessment of education, health and care needs.
 This may result in an EHC (Education Health Care Plan) being provided.
+Every child in receipt of an EHCP will also have an IPP, outlining how the EHCP annual targets are being supported.